Record collecting: Crate digging

 A more intense method of record collecting, known as crate digging, involves thorough searching of record bins to find a recording of interest.
+For many collectors, that pursuit becomes a lifelong obsession, driving them to spend countless hours hunting for rare pressings.
 This practice is associated with and holds a particular prestige for hip hop producers, who searched for rare records with sounds to sample for a newly created recording.
 In her account of the North American hip-hop crate diggers of the 1980s, media and culture theorist Elodie A. Roy writes, "As they trailed second-hand shops and car boot sales – depositories of unwanted capitalist surplus – diggers were bound to encounter realms of mainstream, mass-produced LP records now fallen out of grace and fashion.
 They primarily used them as raw material, seeking to create beats out of them."
 Speaking of crate digging's broader role in hip hop culture, academic and ethnomusicologist Joseph G. Schloss says:

 [I]n addition to its practical value in providing the raw material or sample-based hip-hop, digging serves a number of other purposes such as manifesting ties to hip-hop deejaying tradition, 'paying dues', educating producers about various forms of music, and serving as a form of socialization between producers.

 While the practice of collecting in general was historically a bourgeoisie phenomenon tied to antiques and the fine arts, the North American hip-hop crate-diggers of the 1980s helped give rise to what material culture scholar Paul Martin calls the "popular collector" – generally interested in "obtainable, affordable and appealing" items and a consequence of mass production.
 With the rise of digital media in the following decades, this transitioned to the "digital" and "electronic" collector.
 Concurrently, the demise of physical music stores allowed for websites to emerge as domains for crate digging, including the music review database AllMusic, the streaming service Spotify, and Discogs, which began as a music database before developing into an online marketplace for physical music releases.